steve-gray/somersault/README.md

     const myObject = myContainer.build(SomeClass);

+#### Overload .build(funcArrowOrClass, constructorTags)
+Creates an instance of a class or executes a function/arrow, but remaps the detected names of the parameters to use alternate tags when resolving.
+This allows for consumption of types that do not have suitable IoC focused names that match pre-existing registrations:

+      function myGenerator(someInstance, someFunc) {
+        return someInstance.value + someFunc.value;
+      }
+      const instance = container.build(myGenerator,
+        ['alternateClass', 'alternateFunc']);

+In this example the arguments someInstance and someFunc are resolved as if they'd been written with the overridden names.

 ### .filterAll(tag|tags)
 Creates a child container that will only include any registrations that match the nominated tag (or ALL of a list of nominated tags).
 This allows filtering down to a subset where registrations have multiple